Remi-Gau/remi-gau.github.io/_posts/2024/2024-03-09-three-docs.md

 6. Click on `Build Version`.

-   Once the build is completed, you should be able to see the wesbite at:
+   Once the build is completed, you should be able to see the website at:

    https://`REPO_NAME`.readthedocs.io/en/latest/